Vandivier/research-dissertation-case-for-alt-ed/papers/section-127-effects/preprint-submission-packages/business-history-review/README.md

 I have censored any claims of causality.
 I now argue that H-1B policy is a comparatively preferred policy tool without claiming causality.

+Problem - the choice of one measure of the dependent variable based on its predictability rather than its economic or policy relevance

+Solution:

+I have removed commentary about predictability and selected the dependent variable based on policy intent, with references describing policy intent.

 Problem - subjective selection and de-selection of explanatory variables based on their importance in a kitchen sink regression

 Solution:

 I have removed the kitchen sink analysis and conducted a re-analysis re-run the analysis.

-Problem - the choice of one measure of the dependent variable based on its predictability rather than its economic or policy relevance

-Solution:

-I have removed commentary about predictability and selected the dependent variable based on policy intent, with reference SHRM-identified policy goals of original passage: http://www.cpepea.com/wp-content/uploads/2017/05/10-0418-Coalition-Report-on-Public-Policy-Issue-E-P-E-A_FNL.pdf

 Problem - the paper needs to have a clearer presentation of the research question